 For its headlight restoring product, Mothers NuLens requires wet sanding.
 The process involves using water to help lubricate sanding discs to help better clean the headlight lens.

 What’s In The Box?

-Besides instructions, Mothers NuLens Headlight Renewal Kit comes with only these four items:
+Besides instructions, Mothers NuLens Headlight Renewal Kit comes with these four items:

 - Mothers NuLens’ PowerPlastic 4Lights® polish

 - A drill attachment backing plate for the polishing tool and sanding discs